iturdikulov/notes/research/Kernighan_and_Ritchie-The_C_programming_language.md

 mean one thing.
 <!--SR:!2023-05-13,1,227-->

-Write useful programs probably the best goal to learn any language.
+Write ==useful== programs probably the best goal to learn any language.

 C wears well as one's ==experience== with it grows.
 <!--SR:!2023-07-31,62,267-->